Updated: Nov 18

 Another stoic budgeting attitude and behavior is "pay yourself first." [vii] There is a bit of psychology to this aphorism.
 Here is the thing, typically, your monthly income is fixed.
 Most of your bills and expenses are fixed. (needs) Next comes your fun money (wants) and your savings and investments.
 This order is called a "payment hierarchy."
 If your savings and investments are last, like a leftover, you may never save anything.
 It is amazing how quickly fun spending can suck all the air out of your investment intention.
 In fact, most Americans save very little, as this Federal Reserve graphic shows.

 Now that you are paying yourself first, how much should you pay yourself?
+I recommend a process called the 'Savings Waterfall" to transition your income to long-term investments.
 Start with maximizing your company match for the 401(k).
 Many companies will match up to 5 or 10%.
 This is free, pre-tax money!
 Do as much of this as you can!
 After that, build after-tax savings.
 Your savings should generally be geared toward an investment fund like a robo-advisor.
 There are many good robo-advisors, please see the notes section at the end of this article for some suggestions. [xi] Choose a robo-advisor with an auto transfer.
 I would save and invest 10-20% after tax (or more if you can).
 By the way, I'm not a huge fan of the large “6-month” emergency funds that many advisors suggest.
 I'd rather get a higher investment yield than a low-yielding checking account.
 You can always use your after-tax investments in a pinch.
 I’d say, keep no more than 1-2 months of salary to manage your liquidity needs in a checking account.
-Then, transition your savings to a robo-advisor or similar low-cost investment vehicle.
-During this transition process, I recommend a high-yield savings account as a 1-2 month buffer. [xii] You may see our approach in the following "Savings Waterfall" graphic.
+Next, during this transition phase, I recommend a high-yield savings account as a 1-2 month buffer. [xii] The last stop on the Savings Waterfall is your long-term investments.
+With this approach, you will have confidence you are achieving both long-term investment goals AND short-term life liquidity needs.
+You may see our approach in the following "Savings Waterfall" graphic.

 Also, when you get an annual salary raise, take it off the table.
 In other words, increase your retirement and after-tax savings by an amount similar to your raise.
 Why?
 Your expenses are generally fixed and you have already managed your budget to pay your existing bills.
 As such, additional "raise" money should be directed to savings and investments.
 This is a cornerstone activity for "Pay Yourself First!"